petar-staynov/VFU-Java/README.md

-Simple Java project for Java class at Vatna Free University
+Simple Java project for Java class at Varna Free University